The potato is a plant with underground tubers. The potato is the world’s most important food crop after rice, wheat and maize.

 The potatoes can be harvested as soon as they have finished flowering and the leaves start to droop.
 Lift a plant and see if the potatoes are already big enough.
 Harvest as needed in the beginning.
 Late varieties should also be harvested later; wait with the harvest until the foliage dries up.

 Let the potatoes dry in the field for a day or two, or in a shed or garage if it rains.
 Harvest all potatoes, even the smallest ones; this prevents the formation of new potato plants in the following season, which encourages diseases.
 Clean up all the potato tops and put this in the green container.
 Potato leaves cannot go on the compost heap, because they can contain molds and germs.

 The storage potatoes can be harvested in September.
 Do not leave storage potatoes in the ground for too long: snails (slugs) will attack them.

 In agriculture, crop rotation is mandatory for the cultivation of potatoes – this means that potato blight and Colorado potato beetles have less chance.

 Growth lags behind: Potato cyst nematodes (Globodera rostochiensis).

 Leaf is eaten away: Colorado potato beetle.

-Corridors and holes in the potatoes: Wireworm, larva of click beetle (Elateridae).
+Tunnels and holes in the potatoes: Wireworm, larva of click beetle (Elateridae).

 Leaf yellows, withers and dies; roots become bushy and rotten spots develop on the roots: Lesion nematodes (Pratylenchus penetrans).